eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ## Entity: Speaker

 **Description**: An individual presenting at one or more sessions in the conference.
-Tied to a single conference but can appear in multiple sessions.

 ### Fields
 - **id**